ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 **Results: Pass**

-### As a user I can see the number of items in shopping bag so that I can keep track of what I am purchasing
+### As a user I can see the number of items in the OrderSheet so that I can keep track of what I am purchasing

 **Acceptance Criteria:**
-- Users can see the number of each product in the bag
+- Users can see the number of each product in the OrderSheet
-- Users can update the number of products from the bag
+- Users can update the number of products from the OrderSheet

 **Expected Results**
-- Navigate to the shopping bag page and you will see a +/- button
+- Navigate to the ordersheet page and you will see a +/- button
-- The number of items in the bag is displayed between the + and - buttons
+- The number of items in the ordersheet is displayed between the + and - buttons

 **Actual Results**
-- The number of items in the bag is displayed between the + and - buttons
+- The number of items in the ordersheet is displayed between the + and - buttons
+- Slight layout issue on mobile screens - i have seen how to fix this with a different mobile layout for the ordersheet but not applied it yet

 **Results: Pass**